Dragonung/regex-tutorial/regex-gist.md

 ## Summary

+Under the TOC lists various terms that contain different methods on how to perform various regular expressions. <br/>

 The code will act as an example of how regex is broken down in order for users to better understand how it analyzes certain strings.

 ## Table of Contents